kanzakhan/ml-training-dashboard/README.md

 ## Versioning

-For the versions available, see the ASAPP Challenge Project's [Github repository](https://github.com/kanzakhan/asapp_challenge).
+For the versions available, see this project's [Github repository](https://github.com/kanzakhan/asapp_challenge).

 ## Authors